Maple Leafs reset in the sun after Game 3 loss | Globalnews.ca

 One specific area where the Leafs will look to be better Sunday is alleviating pressure from Florida’s relentless forecheck.

 Toronto goaltender Joseph Woll doesn’t have the same puck-handling skills as Anthony Stolarz, who has missed the last two games with an undisclosed injury.
-The Leafs’ defence and forwards need to work better in tandem with Woll after the Panthers hemmed the visitors in their zone numerous times in Game 3.
+The Leafs’ defence and forwards need to work better in tandem with their netminder after the Panthers hemmed the visitors in numerous times in Game 3.

 “Pretty tough for (Woll) to come out and play those,” Berube said of dump-ins high on the glass.
 “Make a decision quick and move it, that’s the bottom line.”